 Four levels of Inversion for rubber dam isolation

-As we know from the thousands articles, in the Literature, about adhesion, isolation is a mandatory procedure.
-On the other hand, this step is sometimes not so easy to carry out, and we are pushed to give up quickly.
+Rubber dam isolation, as we know from the thousand articles, in the Literature, is a mandatory procedure in adhesive dentistry.
+On the other hand, this step is sometimes not so easy to carry out, and we feel pushed to give it up quickly.

 The need to work under dry conditions in the oral cavity has been recognized for many decades now, and the idea of using a rubber sheet to isolate the tooth dates more than 150 years!
-The use of the rubber dam was first described in 1864 in New York by a dentist, Sanford Christie Barnum, who demonstrated the advantages of isolating the tooth with a rubber sheet.
-Imagine that, in that period of time, there was no adhesive procedure, so the question that comes to mind is: “Why, in the first place did he choose to work with a rubber dam?”
+The use of the rubber dam was first described in 1864 in New York by dentist Sanford Christie Barnum, who demonstrated the advantages of isolating the tooth with a sheet.
+Imagine that, back then, there was no adhesive procedure, so the question that comes to mind is: “Why, in the first place did he choose to work with a rubber dam?”

 You will get a good isolation when you will physically separate the teeth you want to operate from the surrounding environment and keep them dry and clean during the whole procedure.

-The first thing to aim for is a very good INVERSION, that means placing the rubber around the cervical area and in the sulcus, and keep it there until the end of the restorative process.
+The first thing to aim for is a very good inversion, that means placing the rubber around the cervical area and in the sulcus, and keep it there until the end of the restorative process.
 In other words, we should place the rubber under the limit of our preparation.
-Good isolation also means:
+But good isolation also means: